The Carry On crew in a luxury laughter-cruise"

 Alan Hume BSc

-Carry On Cruising was the last of the films written by Norman Hudis and the first colour Carry On.
+Carry On Cruising was the last of the films written by Norman Hudis and the first colour Carry On, although they do revert to black and white.
 The Captain (Sid James) likes routine and familiar faces around him and on this, his 10th, voyage he is faced by a load of unwelcome newcomers including a snooty first officer (Kenneth Williams), a shy doctor (Kenneth Connor) and a chef (Lance Percival) who battles seasickness and makes omelettes by dropping a bowl full of whole eggs and then telling his assistant to sieve out all the shells.

 The film gives a good impression of fun at sea, (even though it never actually made it to the ocean as a full size replica including cabins, pools and bars was built at Pinewood Studios) and the crew all pull together in a typical Carry On happy ending.